apify/covid-19/honduras/README.md

-# Coronavirus stats in Palestine
+# Coronavirus stats in Honduras

-Actor gets an actual number of infected, deceased and recovered people in Nigeria from https://corona.ps/details.
+Actor gets an actual number of infected, deceased and recovered people in Honduras from http://www.salud.gob.hn/site/ and https://covid19honduras.org/.

 Latest data are available at this URL: .